Beginners Guide for Chown Command in Linux

 $ ls -l file.txt

-#Transferring to pt1 group
+#Transferring ownership to different group

 $ sudo chown :pt1 file.txt